 How to Get to Paros Greece

 Paros island is well connected by ferries from Athens’ main port (the fastest ferry takes about hours to reach Paros), or Rafina, Athens’ smaller port.
-Book your ferry transfer with FerryScanner or FerryHopper to secure your seat, especially if you travel during the summer.
+Book your ferry transfer with FerryScanner to secure your seat, especially if you travel during the summer.

-How many Days do you Need in Paros?
+How Many Days Do You Need in Paros?

 Paros has fanatic and devoted fans, a lot of them either going there every year while others have purchased a house and visit as often as they can.
 If you are on a Greek island hopping vacation, you should spend a minimum of two days on the islands to cover all the basic sites.